-WHEREAS, public health authorities have advised, and continue to advise, public and private agencies to continue to take all necessary and appropriate precautions to reduce the possibility of exposure to and transmission of novel coronavirus ("COVID-19") and to slow the spread of the disease by among other things limiting sustained group gatherings of people, maintaining consistent social distancing among people in all settings, to provide for the use of masks, and limiting sustained indoor activities involving spoken presentations; and
+A. Public health authorities have advised, and continue to advise, public and private agencies to continue to take all necessary and appropriate precautions to reduce the possibility of exposure to and transmission of novel coronavirus ("COVID-19") and to slow the spread of the disease by among other things limiting the size and occupancy of sustained group gatherings of people, maintaining consistent social distancing among people in all settings, to provide for the use of masks, and limiting sustained indoor activities involving spoken presentations; and

-WHEREAS, jury selection in this District frequently involves the necessity for large jury venire pools (and in such regards, particularly in criminal trial jury selections), often consisting of individuals coming from wide geographic areas, and who are in or caring for those in the age and other vulnerability categories identified by the federal Centers for Disease Control and Prevention ("CDC") as being particularly at risk, or who are otherwise at substantially enhanced health risks for other recognized reasons, along with many individuals being required to travel extensively and from a distance and/or via public transportation for such service given the geographic scope and size of the District and each of its Divisions; and

-WHEREAS, there have been in place for an extended period of time public health advisories and cautionary health directives issued by the Governor and Secretary of the

-Department of Health of the Commonwealth of Pennsylvania relative to the gathering of groups of people in public settings who are not cohabiting family or household members, and in particular indoor settings.
-These advisories have had the effect and will continue to have the effect of advising the substantial limiting of operations at such locations which are proceeding in conformity with such advisories, including numerous places of employment, primary and secondary schools, childcare facilities, eldercare facilities, nursery and preschools, and similar vital services and other institutions for an extended period of time, and many of those relevant directives remain in force and/or of practical effect; and

-WHEREAS, while such publicly applicable limitations and advisories have from time to time been relaxed to a degree, they nonetheless still direct or affirmatively counsel that organizations and institutions take all reasonable steps to secure the public health by compliance with applicable recommendations of the CDC and other governmental and health agencies including limitations on the population size of gatherings, limitations on sustained indoor gatherings and requiring the use of face coverings, persistent physical distancing of individuals and other protective measures, and limitations of group gatherings not consisting of cohabiting family or household members; and
+- B. Jury selection in this District frequently involves the necessity for larger jury venire pools (and in such regards, particularly in criminal trial jury selections), often consisting of individuals coming from wide geographic areas, and who are in or caring for those in the age and other vulnerability categories identified by the federal Centers for Disease Control and Prevention ("CDC") as being particularly at risk, or who are otherwise at substantially enhanced health risks for other recognized reasons, along with individuals being required to travel extensively and from a distance and/or via public transportation for such service given the geographic scope and size of the District and each of its Divisions; and - C. There have been in place public health advisories and cautionary health directives issued by applicable public authorities relative to the gathering of groups of people in public settings who are not cohabiting family or household members, and in particular indoor settings.
+These advisories have had the effect of advising the substantial limiting of operations at such locations which are proceeding in conformity with such advisories, including places of employment, primary and secondary schools, childcare facilities, eldercare facilities, nursery and preschools, and similar vital services and other institutions for an extended period of time, and many of those relevant directives remain in force and/or of actual practical effect; and - D. While such publicly applicable limitations and advisories have from time to time been relaxed to a degree, they nonetheless counsel that organizations and institutions continue to take all reasonable steps to secure the public health by compliance with applicable recommendations of the CDC and other governmental and health agencies including limitations on the population size of gatherings, limitations on sustained indoor gatherings and requiring the use of face coverings, persistent physical distancing of individuals and other protective measures, and limitations of group gatherings not consisting of cohabiting family or household members; and